A nation that destroys its soils destroys itself. Forests are the lungs of our land, purifying the air and giving fresh strength to our people.

 Meaning

-“A nation that destroys its soils destroys itself.
-Forests are the lungs of our land, purifying the air and giving fresh strength to our people.” presents a viewpoint centered on courage.
-It implies that true strength is revealed in difficulty and encourages us to remember that resilience grows through challenges.
+In the quote “A nation that destroys its soils destroys itself.
+Forests are the lungs of our land, purifying the air and giving fresh strength to our people.,” the emphasis is on courage.
+It highlights the thought that true strength is revealed in difficulty while implying that small acts of bravery matter.

 Theme